In this guide, I explain how you can make money selling your pictures and what the differences are between microstock and macrostock.

 Another option is selling your pictures directly through your website.
 This presents some challenges: first, you need a lot of space in your hosting, given that every picture can take up a lot of space.

 Then, you have to set up an e-commerce or some system to allow people to find and buy your images, and that’s not easy.
-Of course, there will be times when some customers will contact you to purchase some of your images even if you don’t have an e-commerce, but that’s very unusual.
+Of course, there will be times when some customers will contact you to purchase some of your images even if you don’t have an e-commerce site, but that’s very unusual.

 So, what’s the best solution to sell your pictures through your website?
-There are several options; one was the platform Bluemelon.com (now closed).
-These platforms allow you to create an online portfolio with integrated e-commerce, so you don’t have to think about the technical stuff.
+Some platforms allow you to create an online portfolio with integrated e-commerce, so you don’t have to think about the technical stuff.
+These websites usually also keep a percentage of your earnings as a commission.

 What are some of the pros and cons of this system?